 At Temple University, I completed a dual B.A. in art history and anthropology while completing competitive internships at the Philadelphia Museum of Art and the City of Philadelphia.
 I received an M.A. in anthropology at Brandeis University, shifting my focus from public art to public science and completing a master’s paper on scientific and technological adoption among Amish dairy farmers.

-My current research, narrating the development of the animal feed industry in the United States, has been supported by grants and fellowships from numerous institutions, including the Hagley Museum and Library, the Scientific Instrument Society, the Lemelson Center for the Study of Invention and Innovation, the Smithsonian Institute Fellowship Program, and Penn’s Wolf Humanities Center and Program for the Environmental Humanities (PPEH).
+My current research, narrating the development of the animal feed industry in the United States, has been supported by grants and fellowships from numerous institutions, including the Hagley Museum and Library, the Scientific Instrument Society, the Lemelson Center for the Study of Invention and Innovation, the Smithsonian Institution Fellowship Program, and Penn’s Wolf Humanities Center and Program for the Environmental Humanities (PPEH).